-2.3.31 The Council is working with DCLG officers in order for them to fully consider the issues raised by Philip Davies and make a recommendation to the Minister.
-Information required by the DCLG was provided by end of November 2016.
-This demonstrated both the process gone through and the relevant evidence upon which the plan was based as well as the approach adopted to Green Belt within the Core Strategy.
+2.3.31 The Council worked with DCLG officers in order for them to fully consider the issues raised by Philip Davies and make a recommendation to the Minister.
+The required information was provided to DCLG by end of November 2016.
+This